dorneanu/roam/content/books/stolen_focus.md

 #### 115 {#115}

-> but it won’t alert you to the physical proximity of somebody you might want to
+> but it won’t alert you to the physical proximity of somebody you might want to see in the
-> see in the real world.
-There’s no button that says ‘I want to meet up – who’s
+> real world.
+There’s no button that says ‘I want to meet up – who’s nearby and free?’
+This
-> nearby and free?’
-This isn’t technologically tricky.
-It would be really easy for
+> isn’t technologically tricky.
+It would be really easy for Facebook to be designed so that
-> Facebook to be designed so that when you opened it, it told you which of your
-> friends were close by and which of them would like to meet for a drink or dinner
+> when you opened it, it told you which of your friends were close by and which of them
-> that week.
-The coding to do that is simple: Tristan and Aza and their friends
+> would like to meet for a drink or dinner that week.
+The coding to do that is simple:
-> could probably write it in a day.
-And it would be hugely popular.
-Ask any
+> Tristan and Aza and their friends could probably write it in a day.
+And it would be hugely
-> Facebook user – would you like Facebook to physically connect you to your
+> popular.
+Ask any Facebook user – would you like Facebook to physically connect you to your
 > friends more, instead of keeping you endlessly scrolling?
-So – it’s an easy
+So – it’s an easy tweak, and
-> tweak, and users would love it.
+> users would love it.
 Why doesn’t it happen?
-Why won’t the market
+Why won’t the market provide it?
+To understand
-> provide it?
-To understand why, Tristan and his colleagues explained to me, you
-> need to step back and understand more about the business model of Facebook and
+> why, Tristan and his colleagues explained to me, you need to step back and understand more
-> the other social-media companies.
-If you follow the trail from this simple
+> about the business model of Facebook and the other social-media companies.
+If you follow
-> question, you will see the root of many of the problems we are facing.
-Facebook
+> the trail from this simple question, you will see the root of many of the problems we are
-> makes more money for every extra second you are staring through a screen at
+> facing.
+Facebook makes more money for every extra second you are staring through a screen
-> their site, and they lose money every time you put the screen down.
-They make
+> at their site, and they lose money every time you put the screen down.
+They make this
-> this money in two ways.
-Until I started to spend time in Silicon Valley, I had
+> money in two ways.
+Until I started to spend time in Silicon Valley, I had only naively
-> only naively thought about the first and the most obvious.
-Clearly – as I wrote
+> thought about the first and the most obvious.
+Clearly – as I wrote in the last chapter –
-> in the last chapter – the more time you look at their sites, the more
+> the more time you look at their sites, the more advertisements you see.
+Advertisers pay
-> advertisements you see.
-Advertisers pay Facebook to get to you and your
+> Facebook to get to you and your eyeballs.
-> eyeballs.

-#### 117 {#117}
+-   Facebook could easily implement a feature to alert users about nearby friends they may want to meet in person.
+-   Although such an update would prove popular amongst Facebook users, it's currently not being pursued.
+-   Facebook and other social media companies primarily earn profits through prolonged screen time.
+-   The longer users interact with their platform, the more advertisements they see, generating revenue.
+-   A feature that encourages real-life meetups would detract from screen time and therefore lessen profits.

+#### Surveillance capitalism {#surveillance-capitalism}

 > This is the business model that built and sustains the sites on which we spend
 > so much of our lives.
 The technical term for this system – coined by the